 This particular genus has been cultivated and bred hundreds of times and has many rare subspecies falling under its umbrella.
 Echeveria First Lady is one of these hybrid species.

-Common Names and Synonyms of Echeveria First Lady
+Common Names of Echeveria First Lady

 - Echeveria Crinoline Ruffles